-Crostini are small slices of crunchy toasted bread you can eat as an appetizer or with soups and stews.
+Crostini are small slices of crunchy toasted bread that are served as appetizers or with soups and stews.
 Everyone loves crostini because they are tasty and fun to eat.

 We'll show you how to make the best crostini at home and top them with some of the most delicious fresh homemade toppings.